-- 2.1.3 The Site consists then of a single enclosure that slopes gently downwards from south to north at a similar gradient to that of the adjoining public road - Min y Graig.
+2.1.3 As can also be seen from the above photographs, the Site is generally level in nature and of a comparable level to that of the adjoining public highway running along its south western boundary.
 The Site contains no buildings or hardstandings and so is wholly greenfield in nature.
-All of the Site's boundaries are then currently defined by a mix of hedgerows or stock proof fencing. - 2.1.4 Access to the Site is currently gained via a field gate in its northernmost corner that leads onto the adjoining public highway, which in turn runs along the entirety of the Site's eastern boundary.
-The alignment of the road at this location and indeed continuing to the south is particularly straight, resulting in a good level of visibility in both directions, as illustrated in the photograph below.
+All of the Site's boundaries are then currently defined by a mix of hedgerows and stock proof fencing, with an open drainage ditch then also running within the Site along its south western boundary.

+2.1.4 Access to the Site is currently gained via adjoining agricultural enclosures also in the ownership of the Land Owner.
+However, as detailed above, the public highway (Heol y Dderi) runs along the entirety of the Site's south western boundary.
+The alignment of the road at this location is particularly straight, resulting in a good level of visibility in both directions, as illustrated in the photographs below.